 Improving Your Relationship

-If your sibling's spouse is safe to be around, make an effort to get to know her.
-After all, your sibling married her for a reason.
+If your sibling's spouse is safe to be around, make an effort to get to know them.
+After all, your sibling married them for a reason.
 You can work on your relationship by:

-Making an effort to do activities or hobbies with her that she likes
+- Making an effort to do activities or hobbies with them that they like

-- Treating her to lunch and asking questions to get to know her better
+- Treating them to lunch and asking questions to get to know them better

-- Inviting your sibling and his spouse over for dinner, making sure to cook something they both enjoy
+- Inviting your sibling and their spouse over for dinner, making sure to cook something they both enjoy

 - Having a movie night with both of them

-If you and your sibling's spouse got off to a rocky start, or you don't know him well yet, take your time and know that you will find some ways to connect eventually.
+If you and your sibling's spouse got off to a rocky start, or you don't know them well yet, take your time and know that you will find some ways to connect eventually.
 In anything that you do, remember to be kind and genuine.
-As long as the partner is safe to be around, give this person a fair chance because he or she may be in your life for a while.
+As long as the partner is safe to be around, give this person a fair chance, because they may be in your life for a while.